fusioncharts/dev_centre_docs/map-guide/simple-data-driven-maps.md

 * To specify the data format as JSON, set the `dataFormat` parameter to `json`.

-* The actual JSON data is embedded as string as value of the `dataSource` parameter.
+* The actual JSON data is embedded as string as the value of the `dataSource` parameter.
 Configure the functional and cosmetic attributes of your map using the list of key-value pairs contained within the `chart` object.

-* Use the `colorrange` object to define different numeric ranges, each associated with a color, in order to indicate progressive thresholds.
+* Use the `colorrange` object to define different numeric ranges, each associated with a color, to indicate progressive thresholds.

 * Set the values of `showLabels` and `includeValueInLabels` attributes to `1`, to display the names and values in each continent.
 Next, specify the suffix of the value to be million using the `numberSuffix` attribute set to `M`.